 Rather than traditional eCommerce platforms, API driven platforms have the flexibility to allow you to build your own website however you want, without any constraints whatsoever.
 Want your site to look like a magazine?
 Or be entirely image-based?
 With headless commerce you can build a simple HTML service and then weave in whichever APIs you want.

 These APIs call directly to cloud services to provide the relevant part of your platform, be it the catalogue, the content, the basket, etc. Each of the particular services you want to deploy are called directly from the browser, so they provide storage for your data.
 Equally, being cloud-based, they can store multi-devices: your site can be accessed through apps, the TV, the fridge etc.

 They provide an extra API layer that create a bespoke interface to interact with the wiring of the platform.
-Some examples of these new platforms include moltin, commercetools, and SAP Hybris as a Service, aka Yaas.io.
+Some examples of these new platforms include moltin, and commercetools.

 Headless commerce: The ravioli of the pasta world

 I recently came across a metaphor for the evolution of software architecture that compared it to pasta, which I thought explained it nicely (and frankly who isn’t a fan of a pasta-based metaphor?).

 Originally, your eCommerce architecture was like spaghetti: entirely intermixed and not at all organised.
 As time went on, it evolved, to become lasagne: everything was layered, one layer being for security, one for your UI etc.